 In three seasons at Southern California, Jackson appeared in 39 games with 36 starts.
-Although he was a starter at cornerback, he was a three-way threat, contributing as a returner and on offense.
-He scored 15 total touchdowns during his career in four different ways: via reception (6), interception (1), punt return (4) and kickoff return (4).
+Although he was a starter at cornerback, he was a

 Jackson's career defensive totals with the Trojans included 139 tackles, 29 passes defensed, six interceptions, six stops for loss, three fumble recoveries and two forced fumbles.